 Top five best in-ear headphones for 2021

-In-ear headphones are most portable type of headphones you can buy.
+In-ear headphones are the most portable type of headphones you can buy.
 Whether you opt for a pair of truly wireless earbuds, such as the Apple AirPods, or prefer a more traditional wired pair, their small size makes them ideal for taking out and about.

 Best earbud and in-ear headphones

-Pricing and recommendations correct as of January 2021.
+Pricing and recommendations correct as of April 2021.

-In-ear headphones to avoid
+Earbud and in-ear headphones to avoid

 A bad pair of in-ear headphones isn't really worth having at all.
-They'll be so uncomfortable in your ears that you won't want to listen for long, and your music will sound terrible, with a lack of detail.
+They'll be so uncomfortable in your ears that you won't want to listen for long, and your music will sound terrible, with boomy bass and a lack of detail.

 Some sports models are also water resistant, meaning you can take them for a run in the rain and not worry about damage.
 Manufacturers have also started selling headphones that have fitness-tracking features too, so watch out for these extras if your interested in these.